kubernetes-csi/external-provisioner/README.md

 external-provisioner gets removed from the cluster, they all have an owner and therefore get garbage-collected when that owner disappears.
-The owner is not the external-provisioner pod itself but rather its parent.
+The owner is not the external-provisioner pod itself but rather one of its parents as specified by `--capacity-ownerref-level`.
 This way, it is possible to switch between external-provisioner instances without losing the already gathered information.

 CSIStorageCapacity objects are namespaced and get created in the namespace of the external-provisioner.
 Only CSIStorageCapacity objects